LibreCAD/LibreCAD/README.md

 Install QT and a new gcc, which should version 4.4 or later.

-Install a version of Qt, boost and muparser, for example `$ sudo port install gcc46 qt4-creator-mac qt4-mac boost muparser`
+Install a version of Qt and boost, for example
+`$ sudo port install gcc46 qt4-creator-mac qt4-mac boost`

 Select the right compiler, as LibreCAD doesn't build with the default llvm-gcc42, `$ sudo port select --set gcc mp-gcc46`